Skip to content

 If you could get all the people in an organization rowing in the same direction, you could dominate any industry, in any market, against any competition, at any time.

-We weren’t just rowing in different directions - I think some of us were in different boats altogether.
+We weren’t just rowing in different directions.
+Some of us were in different boats.

 What began to shift my skepticism was the preparation.

-Our Chief of Staff, who organized the workshop with an external facilitator, sent out a pre-read document outlining a clear, logical framework, we would use to define our team’s purpose by articulating our Why, our How and our What.
+Our Chief of Staff, who organized the workshop with an external facilitator, sent out a pre-read document outlining a clear, logical framework.
+We’d define our team’s purpose by articulating our Why, our How and our What.

 Table of contents